Teaching

 "I'm here to Answer Your Questions and to Question Your Answers."

-But that doesn't answer the "Why?"
+But that doesn't answer all of the "Why?"

 The idea of "leaving the world a better place than you found it."